 - Foods high in iodine, since a diet low in iodine and selenium (which are trace minerals crucial for thyroid function) increases the risk for hypothyroid disorders.
-Iodine and selenium are found in foods like seaweed, eggs, fish and seafood, liver, oats, real sea salt, yogurt, lima beans, turkey, raw milk and cheeses, brazil nuts, spinach and bananas.
+Iodine and selenium are found in foods like seaweed (such as kombu and wakame), eggs, fish and seafood, liver, oats, real sea salt, yogurt, lima beans, turkey, raw milk and cheeses, brazil nuts, spinach and bananas.

 - Wild-caught fish that provide the omega-3 fatty acids